Lauren-Akhidenor/Cost-Benefit-Analysis-Cabbage/README.md

-# Enhancing Sustainable Cabbage Production through Mycorrhizal Inoculation: A Cost-Benefit Perspective
+# Enhancing Sustainable Cabbage Production through Mycorrhizal Inoculation: A Cost-Benefit Analysis

 ----

 ## **Overview**

-This project focuses on evaluating the impact of mycorrhizal fungi application on cabbage (*Brassica oleracea*) cultivation, with an emphasis on both sustainable agriculture and economic feasibility.
-Cabbage is a key crop in Kenya’s agriculture, contributing to national food security and economic growth.
-This study explores a biological soil amendment (mycorrhizal inoculant) as a strategy to improve plant growth, resilience, and economic feasibility.
+This project evaluates the impact of mycorrhizal fungi application on cabbage (Brassica oleracea) cultivation, emphasizing sustainable agriculture and economic feasibility.
+Cabbage is a key crop in Kenya, contributing to national food security and economic growth.
+The study examines biological soil amendments (mycorrhizal inoculants) as a strategy to improve plant growth, resilience, and profitability.

 -----

 ## **Project Aim**

-The primary aim of this project is to investigate the agronomic and economic benefits of mycorrhizae fungi inoculation on cabbage plants.
-The goal is to enhance productivity, resource efficiency, and sustainability in agricultural systems.
+To investigate the agronomic and economic benefits of mycorrhizal fungi inoculation on cabbage, enhancing productivity, resource efficiency, and sustainability in smallholder agricultural systems.

 -----
 ## **Objectives**

-To evaluate changes in root length, thickness, and biomass resulting from mycorrhizal treatment.
+- Assess changes in root length, thickness, and biomass due to mycorrhizal treatment.

-To compare the overall health and growth rate of cabbage plants with and without mycorrhizal treatment.
+- Compare plant health and growth rates between treated and untreated cabbage.

-To perform a cost-benefit analysis comparing mycorrhizae-treated and untreated cabbage crops.
+- Conduct a cost-benefit analysis (CBA) to evaluate the economic feasibility of mycorrhizal inoculation.
 -----

 ## **Methodology**